robenkleene/development-references/languages/c/c-struct.md

 printf("%d, %d\n", pt.x, pt.y);
 ```

-Declaring a struct and a variable at the same time;
+Declaring a `struct1` and a variable at the same time;

 ``` c
 struct point {